 For regulatory purposes, customers are separated into core and noncore customers.
 Core customers are primarily residential and small commercial and industrial customers, without alternative fuel capability.
 There are approximately 5 million core customers (4.8 million residential and 0.2 million small commercial and industrial).
-Noncore customers consist primarily of utility electric generation (UEG), wholesale, large commercial, industrial and off-system (outside SoCalGas' normal service territory) customers, and total approximately 1,500.
+Noncore customers consist primarily of utility electric generation (UEG), wholesale, large commercial, industrial and off-system (outside the Company's normal service territory) customers, and total approximately 1,500.

-Most core customers purchase natural gas directly from SoCalGas.
-Core customers are permitted to aggregate their natural gas requirement and, up to a limit of 10 percent of SoCalGas' core market, to purchase natural gas directly from brokers or producers.
-SoCalGas continues to be obligated to purchase reliable supplies of natural gas to serve the requirements of its core customers.
+Most core customers purchase natural gas directly from the Company.
+Core customers are permitted to aggregate their natural gas requirement and, up to a limit of 10 percent of the Company's core market, to purchase natural gas directly from brokers or producers.
+The Company continues to be obligated to purchase reliable supplies of natural gas to serve the requirements of its core customers.
 SoCalGas and SDG&E recently filed an application with the CPUC to combine the two companies' core procurement portfolios.

-Noncore customers have the option of purchasing natural gas either from SoCalGas or from other sources, such as brokers or producers, for delivery through SoCalGas' transmission and distribution system.
-The only natural gas supplies that SoCalGas may offer for sale to noncore customers are the same supplies that it purchases for its core customers.
+Noncore customers have the option of purchasing natural gas either from the Company or from other sources, such as brokers or producers, for delivery through the Company's transmission and distribution system.
+The only natural gas supplies that the Company may offer for sale to noncore customers are the same supplies that it purchases for its core customers.
 Most noncore customers procure their own natural gas supply.